janelia-flyem/lowtis/README.md

 ## Installation

 The primary dependency is [libdvid-cpp](https://github.com/janelia-flyem/libdvid-cpp).
+To build an application that uses the library use a C++11 compatible compiler and add '-llowtis' to the compile line.

 ### Standalone installation